softsideoftech/content/pages/alignment-and-buyin.md

+I had insisted doing things my way with my team and my idea didn't work out.
+For months, I watched my people halfheartedly use a feedback product they didn't want.
+I'd feel a tinge of embarrassment every time I saw it up on someone's screen.
+It was a low-value distraction for 50+ people and I felt like they all knew it.
+A part of me thought it "knew better" all along and was beating me up over it.

+I resolved to do better next time.
+Over the next several months, in between beating myself up, I reflected on where I went wrong.
+The following are the fruits of those reflections.

 ---

 ## Alignment & Buy-in

-<b>I</b> realized that I failed because we never got aligned about what problem we were trying to solve.
-And my leadership team was not bought into the solution that I imposed.
+<b>I</b> realized that I failed because we never got _aligned_ about what problem we were trying to solve.
+And my leadership team was not _bought into_ the solution that I imposed.

-But what exactly are alignment and buy-in?

 I used to throw these buzz words around so I could feel like I was part of the "in-crowd" of senior leaders at Workday.

-I didn't understand those words at the time.
+But I didn't understand them at the time.

 Alignment and buy-in are related--but different--concepts.
-I had conflated them for the longest time.
+And I had conflated them for the longest time.

 Here's what they mean literally: